unosottor/tvg-logo/README.md

 # TV logos
-A collection of tv logos for India, Bangladesh, Pakistan And Much More.
+A collection of tv logos for India, Bangladesh, Pakistan And Much More

 # How to use
-Clone the repo or download as zip.
+Clone the repo or download as zip